 We like getting park hopper tickets so we can hop back and forth between the two parks.
-Did you know that it costs the same amount to add park hopping to a 5-day ticket as it is to add to a 1-day ticket?
+Did you know that it costs less money to add park hopping to a 5-day ticket than it does to add to a 1-day ticket?
 It makes park hopping much more affordable if you are using it for a multi-day trip.
-One big change is that park hopping is allowed only after 1 p.m.
-You'll reserve your park to start your day and then may hop back and forth after 1 p.m.
+One big thing to note is that park hopping is allowed only after 11 a.m. this spring.
+You'll reserve your park to start your day and then may hop back and forth after 11 a.m.

-If you plan to visit some other theme parks such as LEGOLAND, Knott's Berry Farm or Universal Studios, a Los Angeles GoCard might be your best deal for those parks, but we also sell discount single-day tickets to them as well.
+If you plan to visit some other theme parks such as LEGOLAND, Knott's Berry Farm or Universal Studios, a Los Angeles GoCard might be your best deal for those parks, but we also sell discount single-day and sometimes multi-day tickets to them as well.